• Skip to main content

 Where to get it: Taqueria el Buen Sabor

-need more ideas for your San Francisco trip?
-Use our guide to the best day trips from SF, where to stay around the city, plus our favorite things to do here.
+Need more ideas for your San Francisco trip?
+Check out the best day trips from SF, where to stay around the city, plus our favorite things to do here.

 7. Dim Sum in Chinatown